AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/req.rst

         particular condition source location.
 ======  =====================================================================

 .. rubric:: Testing Strategy

-As for DC, we validate al the rules with three main groups of testscase:
+We validate all the rules with similar groups of testscase as for Decision Coverage requirements.
+The processing of if-expressions is verified by instances of such expressions in the tests for expressions in general, and by a dedicated group of testcases specifically designed to validate each aspect of the requirements stated above.

 .. qmlink:: SubsetIndexImporter